claytonbass/Data_Wrangling_Project_and_Tasks/README.md

 ## Statement of Permission

-**PLEASE NOTE: I have been given express permission and instruction—as a student in Professor Ramesh Yapalparvi’s QBS 181/QSS 30.09 course in the Fall of 2020 at Dartmouth College in Hanover, NH—to make my work public in this GitHub repository.**
+**PLEASE NOTE: I have been given express permission and instruction from Professor Ramesh Yapalparvi—as a student in his QBS 181/QSS 30.09 course in the Fall of 2020 at Dartmouth College in Hanover, NH—to make my work public in this GitHub repository.**

 ## Descriptions of Each Sub-Directory